-Notes: This figure reports nonparametric and parametric estimates of the dynamic elasticity curve.
+Notes: This figure reports non-parametric and parametric estimates of the dynamic elasticity curve.
 The plotted points are derived from equation (6).
 Each set of points is estimated using a different set of 30 lags and leads, beginning with the lead displayed in the legend.
-For example, the "12-month leads" specification includes 12 leads and 18 lags.
+For example, the "12-Month Leads" specification includes 12 leads and 18 lags.
 Each point displays the estimated elasticity as a function of the number of months since a price change, calculated as $\sum{r=-L_1}^{s} \hat{\delta}r$, where s is the number of months since a price change and L_1 is the number of leads included in the specification.
 The solid line displays estimates derived from the parametric model specified by equation (8).
-Six-month average elasticities for both the nonparametric and parametric estimates are reported in Table 3.
+Six-month average elasticities for both the non-parametric and parametric estimates are reported in Table 3.

-grows over time, with an implied elasticity of about -0.1, 6 months post implementation and an elasticity of about -0.2, 18 months post implementation.
-Thus, consumer dynamics play an important role in the first two years after a price change.
+role in the first two years after a price change.
 The dynamic model also estimates that consumers begin to respond in advance of a price change, though the pre-price-change elasticities are small, averaging -0.02 in the six months prior to a price change.

-The first two columns of Table 3 summarize the nonparametric and parametric estimates of the dynamic elasticity curve, respectively.
+The first two columns of Table 3 summarize the non-parametric and parametric estimates of the dynamic elasticity curve, respectively.
 The reported coefficients are the mean of the point estimates in Figure 6 within each interval indicated by each row.
 Again, these estimates correspond to the effect of a permanent, anticipated increase in price beginning at time t = 0 on usage s months after.
-These estimates indicate an elasticity of approximately -0.085 in months 1-6 and an elasticity of -0.21 in months 19-24.30
+These estimates indicate an elasticity of approximately -0.085 in months 1-6 and an elasticity of -0.21 in months 19-24.29

-For comparison, we also provide analogous reduced-form estimates in column 3 of Table 3.
-To create them, we replicate the reduced-form elasticity estimates presented in Section IV but re-index the estimates to the date of the price change, rather than the date of the referendum.31 To provide the closest possible comparison for the dynamic model, we estimate this specification using
+For comparison, we also provide analogous reduced-form estimates in column (3) of Table 3.
+To create them, we replicate the reduced-form elasticity estimates presented in Section IV, but re-index the estimates to the date of the price change, rather than the date

-$^{^{30}}$ Table A.8 in the online Appendix shows that these results are not sensitive to the number of neighbors used.
+29Table A.8 in the Appendix shows that these results are not sensitive to the number of neighbors used.